Rogue24/SVGAPlayer_OptimizedDemo/README.md

 ## Installation

-If you want to use this, simply go to the `SVGAPlayer_Optimized` repository and copy the files under the `SVGAPlayer_Optimized` folder
+If you want to use this, simply go to the `SVGAPlayer_Optimized` repository and copy the files under the `SVGAPlayer_Optimized` folder:

 ![main_files.jpg](https://github.com/Rogue24/JPCover/raw/master/SVGAPlayer_Optimized/main_files.jpg)

 Just drag these files directly into your project.

 Alternatively, you can install it via CocoaPods: